 Things to consider

-1. Think about where would you actually like your product to be sold – what kind of image do you want it, and by extension your business, to have?
+1. Think about where would you like your product to be sold – what kind of image do you want it, and by extension your business, to have?
 Some entrepreneurs are desperate to be signed up by a supermarket chain; others go out of their way to avoid them.

 2. Before approaching any high street retailer with your product or prototype, make sure you have done your research.
 Go into their stores and have a look at their existing range of products and think about where yours might fit in, both in terms of price and quality.
 Then think about how yours might offer something a bit special or different to what they already sell.

-3. Go into a meeting understanding what your options are – a retailer may offer one of several options to a small supplier: a supplier contract, manufacture of the product under licence, or even purchase of the intellectual property outright.
+3. Go into a meeting understanding what your options are – a retailer may provide one of several options to a small supplier: a supplier contract, manufacture of the product under licence, or even purchase of the intellectual property outright.

 6. Be on top of it from day one – some supermarkets will give your product just 12 weeks to shine on the supermarket shelves before pulling it if it is not performing well enough.